HusITa: Computer Applications in Social Work (CASW)

 In 1984 Stuart Toole formed Computer Applications in Social Work (CASW) in the UK to set up and run national conferences and to publish the CASW journal.

 Based on the success of the first UK technology conferences, Stuart Toole, Walter LaMendola, and Brian Klepinger agreed to pursue an international conference in 1987: this conference was to become HUSITA's first international conference HUSITA1.

 The CASW journal was later renamed New Technology in the Human Services in [when] and continued in publication under this title until it was closed in 2003.

 In 1986 the second UK conference held on social welfare computing was held.

 The Centre for Human Service Technology (CHST)

 In 1985 Bryan Glastonbury, from the University of Southampton published Computers in Social Work, the first major academic text on technology and human services.
 In the same year the University of Southampton began publishing the journal New Technology in the Human Services under the editorship of Bryan Glastonbury.
 In the same year the University of Southampton established the Centre for Human Service Technology (CHST) with Jackie Rafferty as Director.
-In 2007, Jan Steyaert joined as adjunct research professor and together they edited a special issue of the British Journal of Social Work on social work in the digital age.
+In 2007, Jan Steyaert joined as adjunct research professor and together they edited a special issue of the British Journal of Social WorkB on social work in the digital age.

 The Centre for Human Service Technology is based at the University of Southampton in England.
 CHST is an international, multi-disciplinary research center focused on influencing the appropriate use of technology in social work practice and education and researching its implementation and impact.